November 2023 – 11 March 2025

 Here are new functions in controller.go file to access log methods:

-We could define struct in sub-struct without field name, for example we have changed LogDB struct definition from:
+could define struct in sub-struct without field name, for example we

 To: